HCL-TECH-SOFTWARE/connections-doc/source/admin/install/t_install_deploy_caching_proxy.md

     -   Add the `isExternal` attribute to the Sametime configuration in LotusConnections-config.xml if you configured Sametime awareness through the Sametime server as described in [Adding Sametime awareness through the Sametime server](../admin/t_admin_common_add_st_awareness_via_proxy.md).
     -   Each href attribute in the LotusConnections-config.xml file is case-sensitive and must specify a fully-qualified domain name.

-5. If you are using Connections Content Manager, you must reconfigure FileNet Collaboration Services to be aware of your reverse proxy.
-Set **fncsServerURL**, **fncsServerURLSecure** and **icURI** properties as described in [Configuring FileNet Collaboration Services for the Connections Content Manager](t_inst_config_filenet.md).

 6. Using iKeyman, extract certificates from HCL Connections and add them to the proxy server key database:

     **Note:** Be sure to use iKeyman that comes with the HTTP server, since it does not come with the proxy.